-In this formula, $\zeta$ is an independent complex variable in the upper half-plane, the $\theta_j$ are the exterior angles of the polygon, the $x_j$ are prevertices of the mapping (given along the real axis), n is the number of vertices of the polygon, and A and B are complex constants that specify the location, size, and orientation of the image polygon in the complex plane.
-The $\theta_j$ must satisfy which ensures the completeness of the image polygon [2].
-Unfortunately, the Schwarz-Christoffel formula is not easy to evaluate, and requires both effective integration algorithms and an efficient, convergent method to solve a specific nonlinear equation.
+In this formula, ζ is an independent complex variable in the upper halfplane, the θ_j are the exterior angles of the polygon, the x_j are 'preverticies' of the mapping (given along the real axis), n is the number of verticies of the polygon, and A and B are complex constants that specify the location of the image polygon in the complex plane.
+The θ_j must satisfy which ensures the completeness of the image polygon [2].
+Unfortunately, the Schwarz-Christoffel formula is not easy to evaluate, and requires both effective integration algorithms and efficient, convergent nonlinear equation solvers.
 Implementation of such numerical routines is not a trivial problem, and is the subject of this paper.

-$$\sum{j=1}^{n} \theta_j = 2\pi,\tag{2}$$
+$$\sum{j=1}^{n} \theta_j = 2\pi, \tag{2}$$

-The initial project may be divided into four separate problems.
+The initial project may be divided into three separate problems.
 First, a method to effectively evaluate integrals of the form found in the Schwarz-Christoffel formula is required.
-Second, a numerical algorithm to solve the so-called Schwarz-Christoffel parameter problem, a system of nonlinear equations for the prevertices, must be developed.
-Third, methods to evaluate the forward and backward transforms based on given prevertices must be coded.
-Fourth, a user interface is needed, which should be robust and accessible to allow nonspecialists to systematically solve various physical problems.
-The four components may be coded simultaneously or in series, as they are by nature almost entirely separable problems.
-In this project, each part was coded in series.
+Second, a numerical algorithm to solve the so-called Schwarz-Christoffel parameter problem, a system of nonlinear equations for the preverticies, must be developed.
+Third, a user interface is needed, which should be robust and accessible to allow nonspecialists to systematically solve various physical problems.
+The three components may be coded simultaneously or in series, as they are by nature almost entirely separable problems.

-Subsequent research will be done into improvements and optimizations to the numerical algorithms for various subproblems and extensions.
+Once the above steps have been coded and refined, research will be done into improvements and optimizations to the numerical algorithms for various subproblems and extensions.
 These include the problem of mapping polygons with large aspect ratios, which are generally highly ill-conditioned, and the extension of the Schwarz-Christoffel formula to simple curves.
-The goal of the project is thus twofold: to produce a piece of software that will be useful in the solution of real, physical problems, and to improve upon current algorithms for producing the Schwarz-Christoffel transform.
+The goal of the project is thus twofold: to produce a piece of software that will be useful in the solution of real, physical problems, and to improve upon the current algorithms for producing the Schwarz-Christoffel transform.